nathanhilton/DFSDownloader/README.md

    python main.py start_date end_date
    ```

-The two required parameters needed are the start date and end date in the format <br />
+The two required parameters needed are the start date and end date in the format <br /> <br />
-YEAR-MONTH-DAY <br />
-Ex) 2020-08-15

 ## Future Plans